County Court Claims

 More detail on the process of defended claims can be found in our guide to defended claims.

-Any judgment will be registered against the debtor for a total of 6 years and will have a detrimental affect on their credit rating.
+Any CCJ which is unpaid after 30 days will be registered against the debtor’s credit file for a total of 6 years and will have a detrimental effect on their credit rating.

-If the debtor refuses or fails to pay a judgment, you can ask the court to enforce the same.
+If the debtor refuses or fails to pay a CCJ, you can apply to the court to enforce the same.

 There are different methods of enforcement and which one is best suited to your case will depend on a number of factors.
 Please see our guide to enforcement for further information and guidance.

-For more information, please speak to a member of the Debt Recovery Department – someone will be happy to help.
+For more information, please speak to our Commercial Recoveries Solicitors.
 Contact Trethowans today on 0800 2800 421.